Submission & Peer Review

 In case the journal operates double-blind peer review, you must remove all the author details, alongside any funding details and acknowledgements that could identify the author.
 All this information can be provided in a separate document during the submission.

-Once the submission process is concluded, your paper will be assigned a manuscript ID: using this identification number you will be able to track the status of your paper through all the editorial stages.
+Once the submission process is concluded, your paper will be assigned a manuscript ID: using this identification number, you will be able to track the status of your paper through all the editorial stages.
 Furthermore, this ID number enables the unequivocal identification of your work in any correspondence during the peer review.